Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 Saqib Jan wrote an article on the impact of CI/CD pipelines on Developer Experience (DevEx).

 > Beyond productivity and morale, a poorly functioning CI/CD pipeline can also erode trust across the wider business.
 Steve Fenton, director of developer relations at Octopus Deploy, describes this as a trust-loss spiral.
-“When developers struggle to get changes quickly and reliably through the CI/CD pipeline, it doesn’t just slow feedback.
+"When developers struggle to get changes quickly and reliably through the CI/CD pipeline, it doesn't just slow feedback.
 A more damaging effect is the loss of trust.
-Though developers are doing their best to deliver features without regressions or deployment failures, when changes are delayed or cause customer-impacting issues, the business loses confidence in their ability to deliver.”
+Though developers are doing their best to deliver features without regressions or deployment failures, when changes are delayed or cause customer-impacting issues, the business loses confidence in their ability to deliver."
 This often leads to increased bureaucracy and slower processes, further exacerbating the problem.

 [Optimizing CI/CD pipelines for developer happiness and high performance](https://devops.com/optimizing-ci-cd-pipelines-for-developer-happiness-and-high-performance/)